dominion-framework/docs/_src/quick-start/quick-start.md

 ```
 As you notices, creating new instance of `Hello` model is
 asynchronous operation.
 Realistically, there is nothing
-to do asynchronously when you creating new model instance.
+to do asynchronously when you create new model instance.
-But for majority of other operation there is a lot, e.g. saving
+But for a majority of other operation there is a lot, e.g. saving
-in database, reading file, communicating with other micro-services, etc.
+in a database, reading file, communicating with other micro-services, etc.
 So, to keep things consistent `.new()` returns Promise.

 And as usual, you can find more about models on [Factories](/factories-and-models/) page.

 I hope you are still following, we are almost done.
-Lets return back to component index file.
+Let's return back to component index file.
 We are left with one more
 row, really simple one:
 ```js
 Server.start();